-Over the past decade the diagnosis of knee disorders have been improved significantly through better imaging techniques.
+Over the past 20 years the diagnosis of knee disorders have been improved enormously through better imaging techniques.

 Radiographs of the knee are usually the first imaging studies, especially if bone wear and tear is suspected clinically.
 Weight-bearing radiographs are helpful in assessing the extent of arthritis in the knee joint and in planning various joint resurfacing procedures.

 Radiographs are often required after acute knee trauma.
 If the trauma is severe, and the injured person complains of severe pain and inability to bear weight, fractures must be ruled out.
 Anterioposterior and lateral radiographs of the knee best visualise the tibio-femoral and tibio-fibular joints.
 The skyline, or tangential, view allows the assessment of the patellofemoral joint and provides an unobstructed view of the patella.
 Stress radiographs (the knee is forced manually into varus or valgus position) can demonstrate ligament deficiency, but this technique is rarely used nowadays.

 RadiologyInfo is designed to answer your questions related to many radiologic procedures and therapies available.
 This web site provides you with information on how various x-ray, CT, MRI, ultrasound, bone-scan, and other procedures are performed.
 It also addresses what you may experience and how to prepare for the exams.
 All material on the RadiologyInfo web site is reviewed and approved by experts in the field of radiology from the ACR and RSNA, as well as other professional radiology organizations.

 GE Healthcare has decided to publish this famous Textbook of Radiology on the web.
 It is freely available online to the global community of medical imaging.

 Paul J. Nugent: Avoiding Unnecessary Radiographs in Sports: The Ottawa Knee Rule.
 The Physician and Sportsmedicine, May 2004.
 Please note that free access to this article is no longer available.